Sophomore Year

 The Role of a Sophomore Student-Athlete: Embracing Leadership and Growth

 The second year of college marks an exciting phase for student-athletes.
-As sophomores, they transition from being newcomers to more experienced members of their teams, taking on greater responsibilities and embracing opportunities to mentor incoming first-year athletes.
-Here’s what defines the role of a sophomore student-athlete:
+As sophomores, you start to transition from being newcomers to more experienced members of your teams, taking on greater responsibilities and embracing opportunities to mentor incoming first-year athletes.
+Here’s what defines the role of a sophomore student-athlete

 1. Building on Freshman Foundations